Join GlobalBizzNetwork and start your international business network today.

 Palestine (West bank and Gaza)

-Jerusalem might be in the news again, but the impact of the occupation of the West Bank and Gaza on daily life rarely makes the headlines.
+Jerusalem might be often in the news, but the impact of the occupation of the West Bank and Gaza on daily life rarely makes the headlines.
 Palestinians, though, have long proved they can conduct business in the toughest of environments.

 Palestine has an economy.
 There are many opportunities, just like any other country.
 Despite the challenges, life goes on.

 Life in general and commerce in particular are subject to checkpoints and permits, impassable roads and curfews, army incursions and, of course, the concrete wall that snakes its way deep into land owned and farmed by Palestinians.
 In Gaza, two million people live in a sliver of land 40km long and five to 11km wide.
 As for the West Bank, 60 percent remains inaccessible to Palestinians.